 Marinated Tomato BLT

 At a minimum, your tomato should be dusted lightly with salt to enhance the flavor, but taking the extra step to marinate it will make it even better.
-In my original Gourmet BLT recipe, I incorporate a marinade featuring 2 T olive oil, 2 tsp red wine vinegar, 1 tsp balsamic vinegar, 1 clove minced garlic, salt, and pepper.
+In my original Gourmet BLT recipe, I incorporate a marinade featuring 2 T olive oil, 2 teaspoon red wine vinegar, 1 teaspoon balsamic vinegar, 1 clove minced garlic, salt, and pepper.
 I let the slices of tomato bathe in this for at least two hours, however, I have also been known to simply paint it on the tomato slices immediately before crafting the sandwiches.

 Best lettuce for a BLT?